Policies & Contracts

 LTD benefits are not available until 90 days after the onset of disability.
 If necessary based on the timing of the prior leave and the LTD determination, the employee may need to use an unpaid Medical Leave of Absence to bridge benefits and/or pay until the insurance company comes to a determination on the application.
 (See Policy U515 Medical Leave of Absence.)

 If an individual is released to return to work after a period of disability and collecting LTD he/she may apply for vacant positions.
 (See Policy U202 Talent Acquisition.)
-The University does not hold the position of an individual while on LTD, subject to applicable law, and the individual is not entitled to reinstatement to his/her position when no longer eligible for LTD. During any period of LTD the individual remains employed for the sole purpose of benefit continuation as provided for in this policy and related plan documents, which are subject to change from time to time.
+The University does not hold the position of an individual while on LTD, subject to applicable law, and the individual is not entitled to reinstatement to his/her position when no longer on LTD.

 Roles and Responsibilities: